evillt/resume/markdown/en.md

 ## Job Preference
 - Full-Time
-- Online job is HIGHLY ACCEPTABLE
+- Remote job is HIGHLY ACCEPTABLE
 - Else only consider about in GuangZhou 👻
 - Future job WANTS but NOT MUST be following :)
   1. Vue is the core technology way